vignesh-creator/VectorQuantized-VAE/README.md

 # Vector Quantized Variational Autoencoder

 This Repo contains pyTorch Implementation of the paper [Neural Discrete Representation Learning](https://arxiv.org/abs/1711.00937)
+As of now, VectorQuantization is done.
+VectorQuantizedEMA method is not yet Implemented but will be done soon.
+And also,will try to pair the Network with an Autoregressive Model soon.

 If you want to Train the model,plot Loss and view the Test reconstructions,then use command
 > python test.py